gheenie/devops-nc-filesystem/README.md

 > ❗ Make sure you only store the information about files contained within the `nc-filesystem`, **_not_** the nc-filesystem-backup!

+The [find](https://manned.org/find) command (and some of it's associated options) could come in very handy here!

 ---

+### **Section 2 - Cleaning up the filesystem**

+Now we've run a few checks on the filesystem and created a few reports it's time for a good old ✨*spring clean*✨.
+Let's sort out the mess.

+### **Task 1** - _Delete empty files_

+First things first you may or may not have noticed that there are a number of empty files.
+Who know's why they exist, one theory is that people accidentally create files that they don't need.
+Or maybe it's a poltergeist, who knows!

+Your task is to create a script that finds these empty files and removes them.

+There are a number of ways you could check if a file is empty.
+A good option could be using the [wc](https://manned.org/wc.1) command.

 ## Extension tasks